 Peard received her J.D. degree from Maine Law in 1988.
 Until her recent retirement, she was the Chair of the firm’s Education Practice Group.
 She practiced in all areas of employment and labor law, with an emphasis on the needs of colleges, universities, and secondary schools.
 She served on the firm’s Board of Directors for many years and also served as Co-Chair of the Litigation Group and Chair and Co-Chair of the Labor & Employment Group.
 Peard was also a member of Bernstein Shur’s Litigation and Dispute Resolution Practice Group.
 Prior to attending law school, she was a secondary school teacher.
 She received her M.A. from the University of Minnesota and her B.A. from Wilson College.

 “I am honored to accept this $50,000 gift from Bernstein Shur in honor of alumna Pat Peard,” said Danielle Conway, Dean of the University of Maine School of Law.
 “Pat demonstrates how a lawyer should combine leadership and a commitment to equity to serve individuals, the community, and the legal profession.
 She is the kind of lawyer-leader whom we strive to emulate in pursuing excellence in our teaching, service, and scholarship at Maine Law.”

-The University of Maine School of Law is the state’s public and only law school, and serves as a vital resource serving the local, regional, national, and global community.
+The University of Maine School of Law is the state’s public and only law school, and a vital resource serving the local, regional, national, and global community.
 This gift from Bernstein Shur will help to support the Law School’s mission to provide an accessible and affordable student-focused program of legal education.